AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Business_Insights.md

 ### **Answer: Several customer accounts shifted from weak profitability into outright losses.**

-The 2020 Performance Analysis revealed severe deterioration in customers such as:
+The 2020 Performance Analysis revealed severe deterioration in customers, such as:

 | Customer                | 2020 Profit Margin % |
 | ----------------------- | -------------------- |